 Then, simply divide weight in kilograms by height in meters squared to get BMI:

 Body Mass Index Guidelines

-This calculator uses the United States Center for Disease Control guidelines for healthy BMI reports.
+The BMI calculator internally uses the United States Center for Disease Control guidelines for healthy BMI reports.
 The CDC gives suggested BMI ranges for underweight, healthy weight, overweight, and obese.

 CDC BMI Categories